wessenstam/gts21/cicd/phase4/phase4.rst

       We will **NOT** push the changes until all files have been updated.

-   Now we see that the Fiesta application source code will be cloned and built on the Docker VM and *then* copied into the container on **Line 32**.
+   Now we see that the Fiesta application source code will be cloned and built on the Docker VM and *then* copied into the container on the ``COPY --from=base /code /code`` line.

    Not only will this decrease the start time of the application, it will also decrease the total size.
 This is because many additional *temporary* packages are downloaded by **npm** as part of the build process which are not automatically removed after the build has completed.

 #.
 Open **runapp.sh** and overwrite **ALL** of the contents of the file with the following:

    .. code-block:: bash
-    :linenos:

       #!/bin/sh